elliotfontaine/awesome-cylc/README.md

 A curated list of Cylc workflows and useful resources.

 Each item specifies the Cylc main versions it is compatible with.
-For exemple, "**[VSCode [7/8]](#syntax-highlighting)**" means that this IDE extension is compatible with Cylc 7 and 8.
+For exemple, "**[7/8] [VSCode](#syntax-highlighting)**" means that this IDE extension is compatible with Cylc 7 and 8.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->